-It will focus on testing our community health approach in fragile and supply challenged settings where longer term programming can be extremely challenging, understanding what approaches are most suitable.
+The aim of this programme is to test our community health approach in fragile and supply challenged settings where longer term programming can be extremely challenging.
+This will help to understand what approaches are most suitable in these contexts.

-In addition to improving poor women and men’s access to essential health care, the legacy is intended to support Christian Aid to strengthen our evidence base, communicate our impact and leverage other funding through testing approaches, match funding and relationship building.
+Improving poor women and men’s access to essential health care is the overall aim of the community health approach.
+The Health Legacy (HL) programme is specifically intended to support Christian Aid to strengthen our evidence base, communicate our impact and leverage other funding through testing approaches, match funding and relationship building.

 The programme is being delivered across three strands of work:

 1. Testing and adapting

 Testing and adapting our community health framework approach in supply and resource challenged settings including Burundi, South Sudan and Sierra Leone.

 This means developing context-specific programmes designed to meet the challenges of working in each environment.
 To achieve this, we are piloting a number of initiatives, including the use of a flexible adaptive programming approach which has enabled us to apply Participatory, Vulnerability, Capacity Assessments (PVCA) for the first time in our health programming.

 2. Integrating health programming